krystal/katapult-ruby/docs/CoreApi.md

 api_instance = KatapultAPI::CoreApi.new
 opts = {
-  network_id: 'network_id_example', # String | All 'network[]' params are mutually exclusive, only one can be provided.
+  network_id: 'network_id_example', # String | The network to return.
+All 'network[]' params are mutually exclusive, only one can be provided.
-  network_permalink: 'network_permalink_example' # String | All 'network[]' params are mutually exclusive, only one can be provided.
+  network_permalink: 'network_permalink_example' # String | The network to return.
+All 'network[]' params are mutually exclusive, only one can be provided.
 }

 begin